CVE bundle changelog

 Reporting a stale or wrong record

-If a CVE entry in a bundle is wrong (severity, affected versions, withdrawn upstream but still in our cache), file an issue against the vulkro repo with the bundle version + CVE id.
-Bundle corrections ship in the next weekly release; we don't push out-of-band patches mid-week unless the issue is a KEV-listed CVE we missed.
+If a CVE entry in a bundle is wrong (severity, affected versions, withdrawn upstream but still in our cache), email [email protected] with the bundle version + CVE id.
+Bundle corrections ship in the next weekly release; we do not push out-of-band patches mid-week unless the issue is a KEV-listed CVE we missed.